-The Xilinx® LogiCORETM IP FIR Compiler v7.1 core bit accurate C model is a self-contained, linkable, shared library that models the functionality of this core with finite precision arithmetic.
-This model provides a bit accurate representation of the various modes of the FIR Compiler v7.1 core, and it is suitable for inclusion in a larger framework for system-level simulation or core-specific verification.
+The Xilinx® LogiCORETM IP FIR Compiler v7.2 core bit accurate C model is a self-contained, linkable, shared library that models the functionality of this core with finite precision arithmetic.
+This model provides a bit accurate representation of the various modes of the core, and it is suitable for inclusion in a larger framework for system-level simulation or core-specific verification.

-This chapter provides information about the Xilinx LogiCORE IP FIR Compiler v7.1 bit accurate C model for 32-bit and 64-bit Linux, and 32-bit and 64-bit Windows platforms.
+This chapter provides information about the bit accurate C model for 32-bit and 64-bit Linux, and 32-bit and 64-bit Windows platforms.